ossu/computer-science/README.md

 In some cases, it may not be permitted;
 do **not** violate your course's Honor Code!

-The final projects of all students will be listed in [this](PROJECTS.md) file.
-**Submit your project's information in that file after you conclude it**.

 Put the OSSU-CS badge in the README of your repository!
 [![Open Source Society University - Computer Science](https://img.shields.io/badge/OSSU-computer--science-blue.svg)](https://github.com/open-source-society/computer-science)